lgmorand/workshop-aca/_entries/03-04 secret rotation.md

 One of the main concerns of the management of the lifecycle of an application is its secret/certificate management.
 Indeed, once in while you'll have to make rotation on your key/secret/certificate for security reason (leak or just good pratice).
 Let's see how secrets management in done with Azure Container Apps.

+Azure Container Apps allows your application to securely store sensitive configuration values.
+Once defined at the application level, secured values are available to containers, inside scale rules, and via Dapr.

+- Secrets are scoped to an application, outside of any specific revision of an application.
+- Adding, removing, or changing secrets does not generate new revisions.
+- Each application revision can reference one or more secrets.
+- Multiple revisions can reference the same secret(s).

 ### Manage your secret

 In the deployed Reddog application, the container `receipt-generation-service` has two secrets to connect itself to a service bus sending receipts that he is posting onto a storage account.